Starting out and wondering what to wear in triathlon training and racing?

 For the swim, you’ll need a swim hat.
 Most races provide these in colours that coordinate, no, not with your trisuit, but rather with your start wave.
 It’s always a good idea to pack an extra, just in case.
 You may even want to wear it under the cap provided for warmth in the case of very cold water.

 For cycling, a helmet is not only a potential life-saver, it’s a piece of your kit that’s required by triathlon rules in every race.
-Choosing a comfortable helmet is key- cycling is the longest stage of triathlon and since you’ll be using it to race and train, you’ll spend a lot of time sporting it.
+Choosing a comfortable helmet is key.
+Cycling is the longest stage of triathlon and since you’ll be using it to race and train, you’ll spend a lot of time sporting it.
 Try on different helmets and see what fits and feels comfortable for you.
-The main difference in expensive helmets and less expensive models is weight, not safety features, so if you find a very comfy helmet at a low price point, it’s not necessary to spend a lot.
+The main difference in expensive helmets and less expensive models is weight, not safety features.
+If you find a very comfy helmet at a low price point, it’s not necessary to spend a lot.

 For the run leg, head gear is optional, but a billed cap is a good idea.
 For something so unassuming, a running cap does a lot to protect you from the elements, whether the day brings bright sun or heavy rain.
-Choose one that is breathable and comfortable, such as Trigirl’s technical caps!
+Choose one that is breathable and comfortable.

 Another important consideration is keeping your feet dry and comfortable.
 Not every triathlete wears socks (especially sprint-distance speedsters, trying to save precious seconds on their transition times).
 However, if you are prone to blisters or you’re going long, breathable, wicking socks are a must.
 Once again, absolutely NO cotton.
 There is a wide range of fibre contents and thicknesses on the market.
 Try out different socks in training to determine what’s best for you before a race.

 One last (important!) suggestion- nothing new on race day.
 Plan your race day wardrobe in the same way that you’d plan what you’re wearing for other big days in your life.